mater1996/vue-photo-zoom-pro/README.md

 </vue-photo-zoom-pro>
 ```

-> Tips: If your image is not loaded at the beginning and set `disabled-reactive`, you must manually listen for the event when the image is loaded before displaying it
+> Tips: If your image is not loaded at the beginning and set `disabled-reactive`, you must manually listen for the event when the image is loaded before displaying it.

 ```html
 <vue-photo-zoom-pro v-if="loaded" :high-url="imgHighUrl" disabled-reactive>